just1nx/Group-3-Internship-Placement-Management-System/README.md

 ## Password Hashing
 Passwords are never stored in plaintext.
 Each user record stores a non‑reversible, salted, and work‑factored hash.
 On login, the input password is processed the same way and compared using constant‑time checks.
 Hashed credentials are kept in the user CSV files under `data/`.

+### Default Password
+Sample accounts provided in the CSV files use the default password: `password`.
+The CSV stores only the hashed form of this password.

 ## How to Run

 Prerequisites: